-It’s no strange that the pace of aging and dying speeds up as we age.
-The risk of dying at 50 years of age is three times of that at 30.
-Data suggests there is a 2% chance of dying at 68, that increases to 4% at 76, and to 30% by 97.
+Not strangely, the pace of aging and dying speeds up as we age.
+Our risk of dying at fifty years is 3X than at thirty.
+Data suggests there is a 2% chance of dying at 68, which increases to 4% at 76, and to 30% by 97.

 How Old Is Old?